Tarantula: Distribution

-Tarantulas of various species occur throughout the United States, Mexico, in Central America, and throughout South America.
+Tarantulas of various species occur throughout the United States, Mexico, Central America, and throughout South America.
 Other species occur variously throughout Africa, much of Asia (including the Ryukyu Islands in southern Japan), and all of Australia.
 In Europe, some species occur in Spain, Portugal, Turkey, southern Italy, and Cyprus.

 Habits

 Some genera of tarantulas hunt prey primarily in trees; others hunt on or near the ground.
 All tarantulas can produce silk; while arboreal species typically reside in a silken "tube tent", terrestrial species line their burrows with silk to stabilize the burrow wall and facilitate climbing up and down.
 Tarantulas mainly eat large insects and other arthropods such as centipedes, millipedes, and other spiders, using ambush as their primary method of prey capture.
 Armed with their massive, powerful chelicerae tipped with long, chitinous fangs, tarantulas are well-adapted to killing other large arthropods.
 The biggest tarantulas sometimes kill and consume small vertebrates such as lizards, mice, bats, birds, and small snakes.